-Prior to leading Keshet, Idit was a leader in the LGBTQ community in Israel and helped envision the Jerusalem Open House.
-A magna cum laude graduate of Yale University, Idit earned her Master’s in Education from the University of Massachusetts, Amherst, with a focus on social justice and anti-oppression education.
-She served on the board of JOIN for Justice for more than a decade and currently serves on the Leadership Team of the Jewish Social Justice Roundtable to strengthen the national Jewish social justice movement.
-Idit was honored by the Jewish Women’s Archive with a “Women Who Dared” award and selected for the Forward 50, a list of American Jews who have made enduring contributions to public life.
-She lives in Boston with her wife, Jordan, son, Lior, and pup, Langston.
+Prior to leading Keshet, ldit worked in Jerusalem for Israeli-Palestinian peace and helped envision the Jerusalem Open House as a leader in the Israeli LGBTQ rights movement.
+A magna cum laude graduate of Yale University, ldit earned her Master’s in Education from the University of Massachusetts, Amherst, with a focus on social justice and anti-oppression education.
+She serves on the advisory board of the Safety Respect Equity Coalition and the leadership team of the Jewish Social Justice Roundtable to strengthen the national Jewish social justice movement. ldit was honored by the Jewish Women’s Archive with a Women Who Dared award as well as by Jewish Women International with a Women to Watch award, and selected for the Forward 50, a list of American Jews who have made enduring contributions to public life.
+She lives in Boston with her family.

 Amram brings his passion for justice, experiential education, and art to his work creating vibrant, empowering Shabbatonim for LGBTQ and ally Jewish teens.
 A veteran of Keshet’s teen programs, Amram was a contributing writer for New Voices Magazine and a member of the community education team at Brandeis Precollege Programs prior to joining the Keshet team.

 He earned his degree in Jewish history and sociology from Columbia University’s joint undergraduate program with the Jewish Theological Seminary.

 A New York City native, Amram lives in New York with his husband, Jamie, and their two cats, Perle and Herschel.
 He lives his life with an unwavering, unironic love of cats, kale, coffee, and pop music.